automl/ConfigSpace/docs/source/quickstart.rst

 - (Optional) Add :ref:`Forbidden clauses`
 - (Optional) :ref:`Serialize <Serialization>` the :class:`~ConfigSpace.configuration_space.ConfigurationSpace`

-We will show those steps in an exemplary way by creating a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` for rigde regression.
+We will show those steps in an exemplary way by creating a :class:`~ConfigSpace.configuration_space.ConfigurationSpace` for ridge regression.
-Note that the topics adding constraints, adding forbidden clauses and serialization are explained in the :doc:`Guide`.
+Note that the topics adding constraints, adding forbidden clauses and serialization are explained in the :doc:`user guide <User-Guide>`.

 Basic Usage